gabrielfalcao/django_dreamhost/README.md

 your user, so you can put your Django projects running on Dreamhost in a few minutes.

-# How does it works
+# how does it works

 The main script, django_dreamhost.sh does everything in a single shot.

 * Download the following tarballs:
 * Python 2.6.5
-* Django 1.2.1
 * Setuptools 0.6c11

 * Create a fake-root directory in user's home: $HOME/.myroot